Anna Throndsen: Engagement to James Hepburn, Earl of Bothwell

 Bothwell met his demise through a chance reunion with Anna in Bergen, Norway in 1567.
 He had left Scotland, fleeing the authorities seeking him on murder charges related to the death of Darnley.
 He was detained in the port of Bergen, Norway for lack of proper exit papers.
 Anna was now living in the vicinity of Bergen, most probably at the Ænes-farm in Kvinherrad, where she had family connections.
 Bothwell's administrative detainment turned to imprisonment in Rosenkrantz Tower on the order of the Danish commander of Bergenhus Castle, Erik Rosenkratz, on the basis of Anna's legal complaint against him for his use of her as his wife, and demand for restitution of her sizable dowry.
-A court case ensued, whereby she gave testimony putting forth that he had "three wives alive" including herself.
+A court case ensued, whereby she gave testimony that he had "three wives alive" including herself.

 Bothwell settled with Anna out of court, offering her as restitution one of his ships and promising her an additional annuity which he never was able to pay, as he never regained his freedom.
-The King of Denmark-Norway, Fredrik II had taken notice of him as a political pawn.
+The King of Denmark-Norway, Frederick II had taken notice of him as a political pawn.
 Elizabeth I was calling for Bothwell's extradition back to Scotland to stand trial for the murder of Darnley, Elizabeth's cousin.
 Rather than turn him over to England, Fredrik II transferred Bothwell to Dragsholm Castle where he died after many years.